 • Click on the Check for Updates button in the top-right corner once the Windows Update page shows up.

 Windows will check for updates and begin to download them.
-In cases where the client asks for permission due to download size, click on the Download Now option.
+If the client asks for permission due to the download size, click on the Download Now option.

 Windows will install the updates once the downloads are complete.
 You may be required to restart your computer.